-Today's marketing management professionals are expected to use data to make better marketing analytics decisions - from promotion targeting to campaign optimization to pricing improvements – while relying on a vast array of tools and technologies from vendors and agencies with a goal of generating actionable insight.
-However, navigating these choices can be daunting due to the sheer breadth of available options and a lack of transparency about how insights are generated.
-This program will help participants succeed in today’s data-driven culture by providing a foundational skill set that can be used across marketing contexts, data sources and technologies in order to drive better business outcomes.
+Today’s marketing professionals are expected to use data to make strong marketing decisions — from promotion targeting to campaign optimization to pricing improvements.
+There is a wealth of tools available for generating data, however, navigating these choices can be daunting without understanding how to drive insights.
+This program will provide participants with a foundational skill set that can be used across marketing contexts, data sources, and technologies to drive better business outcomes.

 Learn how analytics informs the entire customer journey